AAAE Diversity, Equity, and Inclusion

 4. Connecting the DEI Work of Arts Administration Programs to the Field

 In addition to this committee’s explorations, other areas of AAAE have begun to focus on diversity and equity, particularly in the last year.
 Some of the recommendations of this committee align with work that has already begun, indicated by initiatives under the “Underway and Should Continue” headers.
 Where applicable, this committee has offered further thoughts and context.

 The purpose of this document is to articulate to the board of directors the most meaningful ways AAAE can contribute to a more diverse and equitable environment for our members and students.
 The committee looks forward to undertaking this work in partnership with the board and staff over the next 3-4 years.
-View a proposed timeline for these objectives.

 Though cultivating access, diversity, and equity in the arts is an ongoing process that extends far beyond the scope of this document, we believe we have identified AAAE’s first steps toward meaningful change.
 Following are key initiatives that address each area of impact.